elapouya/python-nagios-helpers/docs/howto.rst

 your plugin is using : by this way, the administrator will be warned what port has to be opened on his firewall.
 Port informations will be displayed at the end of each message in plugin informations section.

-For tcp_ports, an additional check will be done if an error occurs will collecting data.
+For tcp_ports, an additional check will be done if an error occurs while collecting data.

 Redefine :meth:`~naghelp.ActivePlugin.collect_data`
 ...................................................